OWASP/samm/v2.0/beta/core/operations/o-incident-management.md

 ## Maturity 1
 ### Activity
-TL;DR: Opportunistic, either manual or automated analysis is carried out upon available log data regularly.

-Log data (e.g. access logs, application logs, infrastructure logs) are consciously analyzed in order to detect possible security incidents.
+On the first level, log data (e.g. access logs, application logs, infrastructure logs) are consciously analyzed in order to detect possible security incidents.

-While in small setups, this analysis can be done manually e.g. using common command line tools, once the amount of system generating logs grows, this would be typically done using some automation - even a simple script looking for suspicious events run periodically as a cron job is a step forward!
+While in small setups, this analysis can be done manually with the help of common command line tools, once the amount of system generating logs grows, automation techniques are employed - even a simple script looking for suspicious events run periodically as a cron job is a step forward!

-In case the logs from different sources are sent to a dedicated log system, it might be worth it to analyze the logs here and also employ basic log correlation principles.
+In case the logs from different sources are sent to a dedicated log system, it might be a good idea to analyze the logs here and also employ basic log correlation principles.

-On this maturity level, you usually don't go for 24/7 incident detection, analyzing suspicious events during the business hours is enough.
-However, it should be ensured that unavailability of one person (vacation, illness) won't significantly impact the detection time and quality.
+On this maturity level, you usually don't go for 24/7 incident detection; analyzing suspicious events during the business hours is enough.
+However, it should be ensured that unavailability of person in charge(vacation, illness) won't significantly impact the detection speed and quality.

-If an event is evaluated to be a security incident, the contact point for formal creation of security incident is clearly defined.
+If an event is evaluated to be a security incident, the contact point for formal creation of security incident is defined and generally known.

 #### Maturity Questions
 ##### Q 1